protegeproject/swrlapi/README.md

 The following examples can be used to quickly get started with the API.

-First, either download the latest JAR from the project's GitHub Releases area or use your favourite dependency management tool to download it from Maven Central.
+First, either download the latest JAR from the [project's GitHub Release area](https://github.com/protegeproject/swrlapi/releases) or use your favourite dependency management tool to download it from Maven Central.
 Here is the Maven dependency for this library:

 ```
   <dependency>